A Mighty Girl's top picks of math toys and games for curious Mighty Girls from toddlers to teens.

 Sumoku is a unique crossword-style game with numbers that can be played five different ways.
 Players add up the tiles to multiples of a number shown on the die.
 Once all the tiles are connected together, it's a sumoku.
 Five different versions are available in the same bag, which allow for solo play or multiple players.
 Sumoku teaches number recognition, basic math skills, and color recognition, and the cooperative variants teach working towards a common goal.
 Packed with endless challenges, Sumoku is pure adding fun.

-Develop multiplication and division skills with this beautiful, colorful, mathematical board game for 2 to 4 players!
+Prime Climb is a beautiful, colorful, mathematical board game for 2 to 4 players!
 Roll the dice and add, subtract, multiply and divide your way to the center of the board, picking up Prime cards and bumping your opponents back to start as you go.
-The first to land both pawns on 101 wins the game.
-The elegant color-coded board helps makes math concepts visual, and the game offers plenty of replayability.
-It's sure to become a game night favorite!
+The first person to get both pawns to space 101 wins!
+This brilliantly designed game is the perfect way to help solidify math concepts while making learning fun for kids and adults alike.